The mainstay

 the following:

-Never use copper on Cedar Shake Roofs
+Never use copper on Cedar Shake & Shingle Roofs

 Never use Aluminum as a Valley Lining